 Brown Sugar Shaken Espresso

-This Copycat Starbucks Iced Brown Sugar Oat Milk Shaken Espresso is so simple to make in your own kitchen and is that morning kick you didn’t know you needed!
+This Copycat Starbucksu003cstrongu003e Iced Brown Sugar Oat Milk Shaken Espressou003c/strongu003e is so simple to make in your own kitchen and is that morning kick you didn’t know you needed!

 What You Need – Simple Ingredients

 - Rolled Oats – feel free to use either rolled oats or quick-cooking.
 We prefer the texture of rolled oats, though.